EthanMerrill/100-Days-of-Code/notes.md

 |autofill| can be inserted into a repeat function like so: ``repeat(auto-fill, minmax(20px, 1fr))``. it inserts as many rows or columns as possible given the desired size( the second argument in the repeat function)|
 |auto-fit| instead of adding more elements, like auto fill, auto-fit will stretch items to fit the container.
 If all the items do not fit in one row it will move them down to a new one. |
 |

+# Free Code Camp design livestream notes
+<a href="https://www.youtube.com/watch?v=r-GpCakJjxc">video here</a>

+- [7:47] Need Whitespace in navbars
+- [8:45] *call to action* make it obvious
+- [11:46] Viewport widths and whitespace.
+Target all resolutions
+- [19:29] use a two column layout when designing desktop versions.
+Make it possible to expand to a three column layout
+-